vgwb/Antura_arabic/docs/revised/Database.md

  * The logging data structures should be better defined.
 They are, for now, too little strict and not enough documentation on their purpose is available.
  * Insert/Update should not be directly exposed and instead be used by the log manager and protected from other uses
  * There is a strong dependency in the code on the specific needs of the language (are words/phrase/letters needed in every language?)
+ * Dictionary and Progression data should be separated, so to better enforce their nature.
+ * Localization data should be separated from the rest